about the project.

 June 6-8, 2019 | Parco Sempione, Milan, Italy

-For More Art’s premiere international commission, Krzysztof Wodiczko will work closely with members of Milan’s growing immigrant population to explore the complexities of life as a refugee on a continent that is increasingly hostile towards foreign newcomers.
-The technologically pioneering installation will be launched during Milan Photo Week and feature several drones flying over the city center, projecting both image and sound to audiences below.
+For More Art’s premiere international commission, Krzysztof Wodiczko worked closely with members of Milan’s growing immigrant population to explore the complexities of life as a refugee on a continent that is increasingly hostile towards foreign newcomers.
+The technologically pioneering installation was launched during Milan Photo Week and feature several drones flying over the city center, projecting both image and sound to audiences below.

 As the so-called refugee crisis and rising nationalistic sentiments continues to unfold in Europe and The United States, citizens are demanding more and more strict immigration laws.
 Though the media is often preoccupied with how the crisis will impact the lives of the native population, the voices of immigrants go unheard.
 In an effort to foster dialogue and mutual understanding, Loro (Them) will offer a platform for rendering the perspectives of invisibilized members of society.

 While drones have gone from being a strictly military security resource to having numerous recreational and humanitarian applications, the connotations of fear, automation, and surveillance remain.
 To many people, drones are linked to danger and intrusion, painted as inhumane devices.
 With this project, Wodiczko is turning these connotations on their head, using drones to emphasize individual experiences, to call out the fear that drones invoke and replace it with empathy.
 Wodiczko strives to bring to light the complexities of immigrant identities today, not just in Italy but around the world.

 about the artist.